 Cessation of oestrogen and progesterone declines, eventually ceases and ovulation no longer occurs.

 The following list summarises many of the most common physical symptoms

-There are solutions
+There are solutions!

 The good news is that there are many treatments for menopausal symptoms, and most women will find a solution that works for them.

 What to expect when you have an appointment

 Expect to be asked lots of questions.
 You may also require a physical examination, including that of the genitals.
 Following a thorough assessment, options will be discussed.
 Often women require a combination of treatments which may include lifestyle changes, medication, medical tests, physical treatments such as the THERMIva and sometimes referral to a gynaecologist.

-For more information please see fact sheets from the Australasian Menopause Society and Monash University.
+For more information, please see fact sheets from the Australasian Menopause Society and Monash University.